nt0xa/russtone.io/source/_posts/isomnihack-teaser-2017-mindreader.md

 }
 ```

-So encryption algoritm looks like this:
+So, the encryption algoritm looks like this:

 ```c
 int some_int = sub_4AC4(env_1, paramContext_1);